frabjous/open-guide-typesetting-framework/doc/configuration.md

 php php/newproject.php
 ```

+Answer the prompts in the terminal to complete the process.

-Each project has its own subdirectory of the site's data directory (using its "short" name).
+Each project has its own subdirectory of the site's data directory (using its "short name").
 Projects can also be created by simply copying an existing project subdirectory to a directory with a new short name, and editing its settings.

 Inside the project's subdirectory is a file, "`project-settings.json`", which is where the settings for each project are configured, and customizations should be made.
 If the project was created with the `newproject.php` script, this file will begin as a near-clone of the `sample-project-settings-journal.json` file found in the main directory of the git repo.
 These settings are appropriate for a journal.

 For any other kind of project, and most likely even for a journal, the `project-settings.json` file should be edited and customized for the actual project.
 Most of the below describes what it is in this file and how it can be tweaked.